azl397985856/web-components-storybook/README.md

 ```

 the returned Object(this) has methods below,
-and all of them return this, just like soriesOf itself.
+and all of them return this, just like storiesOf itself.

 - add(suiteName, function)